Modern Canna is proud to be the only certified Leafly partner in Florida

 Scientific analysis techniques are constantly evolving, particularly in the area of THC and cannabinoid testing.
 In creating a better, more accurate THC test for cannabis edibles, the product is frozen with dry ice or liquid nitrogen and then placed in a high speed blender with diatomaceous earth – an abrasive substance that enables solvents to draw out the THC.
 The solvent is then placed in a flash chromatography column that separates various chemical components.
 When the THC is extracted from the column, it can be tested in the usual manner, with high pressure liquid chromatography.

 This method provides very dependable results and is far more accurate than most product labeling, which research has shown fails to meet basic label accuracy standards for pharmaceuticals.
-Medicinal marijuana edibles have the potential to be a safe and effective means of achieving therapeutic effects, but only when patients are provided with correct THC dosing information.
+Medical marijuana edibles have the potential to be a safe and effective means of achieving therapeutic effects, but only when patients are provided with correct THC dosing information.

 Test THC Potency with Modern Canna Science